 Underground public art

 Apart from displaying archaeological treasures, the stations are also embellished with large-scale public art and design installations by the most significant modern and contemporary Greek artists.
-Make sure you look for the kinetic sculptures by renowned artist Takis at the Syngrou-Fix station, the neon sculptures by Greek-born American sculptor Chryssa in Evangelismos station, and the abstract sculptures by Greek-born American Stephen Antonakos in Ambelokipi station, among others.
+Make sure you look for the kinetic sculptures by renowned artist Takis at the Syngrou-Fix station, the neon sculptures by Greek-born American sculptor Chryssa in Evangelismos station, and the abstract sculptures by Greek-born American Stephen Antonakos in Ampelokipi station, among others.